cormiertyshawn895/Retroactive/README.md

 ## Retroactive: How to run Aperture, iPhoto, and iTunes on macOS Catalina

-If you still need to run Aperture, iPhoto or iTunes on macOS Catalina, the Retroactive app makes it easy.
+If you need to run Aperture, iPhoto or iTunes on macOS Catalina, the Retroactive app makes it easy.
 Just follow these 6 simple steps.

 ### Step 1: Download the Retroactive app.

 ![](screenshots/1.jpg)

 The Retroactive app can modify Aperture, iPhoto, and iTunes to run on macOS Catalina.
-Directly download the Retroactive app by clicking here, or from the release page.
+[Directly download the Retroactive app by clicking here](https://github.com/cormiertyshawn895/Retroactive/releases/download/1.0/Retroactive.1.0.zip), or [from the release page](https://github.com/cormiertyshawn895/Retroactive/releases).

-###Step 2: Open Retroactive.
+### Step 2: Open Retroactive.

 ![](screenshots/2.jpg)

 After downloading Retroactive, double click to open it. macOS may prompt you “Retroactive cannot be opened because it is from an unidentified developer.”
 This is completely normal and expected.

-To open Retroactive, right-click on the Retroactive app in Finder, and click “Open” as shown below.
+To open Retroactive, [right-click](https://support.apple.com/HT207700) on the Retroactive app in Finder, and click “Open” as shown below.

 ![](screenshots/3.jpg)

-If you right-clicked when opening Retroactive for the first time, you need to right-click for a second time.
-If Retroactive still can’t be opened, check your GateKeeper settings under the General tab in System Preferences > Security & Privacy.
+If you right-clicked when opening Retroactive for the first time, you need to [right-click](https://support.apple.com/HT207700) for a second time.
+If Retroactive still can’t be opened, [check your GateKeeper settings](https://support.apple.com/en-us/HT202491) under the General tab in System Preferences > Security & Privacy.
 Click “Open Anyway” to open Retroactive.

 Retroactive will not harm your Mac.
 This alert only shows up because Retroactive is not notarized.
 Retroactive is open source, so you can always examine its source code to make sure it’s safe.

-###Step 3.
+### Step 3.
 Pick an app.

 ![](screenshots/4.jpg)